-• The service station and shop have been proposed in direct response to critical community needs identified during and after Cyclone Jasper.
+• The service station, food and drink outlet and shop have been proposed in direct response to critical community needs identified during and after Cyclone Jasper.
 The cyclone exposed significant deficiencies in access to essential fuel and food supplies in the region.
 These facilities are intended to enhance local resilience and support recovery in future disaster events, addressing a vital need for the community.